 Climate change is by far the single most urgent challenge humanity is facing, and I believe we should all try to do what we can to fight it.
 If we can get a remote job in the software engineering world that also happens to be doing something positive about this, I’d say we should do it.

 The second place goes to Key Values.

-A unique approach to job searching that helps you find jobs that share your values.
+It is also not the place with the most jobs but it has a unique approach to job searching that helps you find jobs that share your values.
 It makes me wonder why this isn’t the standard in every job board.
-I am also not sponsored by them in any way, I just find the idea of finding a job by matching values to be absolutely genius.
+I find the idea of finding a job by matching values to be absolutely genius.